 Take control and organize: Inculcate a sense of discipline in your daily routine.
 Gather all necessary documents, reports and items that need to be taken to work in the evening so that you don’t have to rush looking for stuff the following day.
 De-clutter and personalize your workstation.
 Having a neat desk not only has a calming effect when you set out to begin your tasks but also saves up a lot of time when you can find important documents at the time when you need to.
 Personalize your work-space with pictures of your family, pets or friends, anything rather that lends a positive vibe when you are a little pressurized to achieve ambitious targets.
 Compose standardized response for emails that are repetitive in nature and do not require deliberation.
 Also, if an email thread converts into convoluted noise, then you need to step in and set up a personal meeting with the stakeholders involved.
 Segment large projects into small, actionable tasks and steps which seem realistic and not too overwhelming.

-Voice your concerns: The power of communication as an outlet for shedding stress cannot be stressed enough.
+Voice your concerns: The power of communication as an outlet for stress relief cannot be stressed enough.
 If you feel that your disengagement with work is stemming from monotony, then reach out to your superior or reporting manager for the same.
 If you feel more comfortable sharing your apprehension with an experienced team member or senior, who you feel can, not only provide a patient ear but also empathize with your situation and offer the most tactful next step, then don’t hesitate.
 Be vocal about your learning and training requirements, clarify the confounding gaps in your job description, discuss and collaborate to redesign goals and job responsibilities.
 Simply Put-Talk it out!

 Assess the source of stress: Although a stressful moment can seem like an all-consuming, overbearing shadow of eternity-pause and take a deep breath.
 Introspect to ask yourself, if the situation that is worrying you, would it really matter, one year down the line or even one month into the future?
 Visualize how the person you admire would act when confronted with the same set of constraints and challenges.
 How would they objectively resolve the problem?
 But before that, spend some time figuring out the actual source of your stress.
 Is it that you have been assigning undue importance to developments and incidents that have no direct relation or impact on your work?
 Do you really need to be bothered by a learning program for the Tech-team when you have sufficient capabilities at your disposal in the Accounts department to fulfill the requisite goals?